rusher/mariadb-mysql-driver/README.md

 The test will execute the prepareStatement "INSERT INTO PerfTextQuery (charValue) values (?)" using a connection issued from MySQL or MariaDB driver.

-Tests are launched multiple times using 5 fork, 10 warmup iterations of one second followed by 20 measurement iterations of one second.
+Tests are launched multiple times using 1 fork (we want JIT optimization), 10 warmup iterations of one second followed by 200 measurement iterations of one second.

 List of tests and their signification :